dicelab-rhul/web-agent/README.md

   * Make sure to propagate the `nonce` attribute from your main script.
 Otherwise, your script/style tags will be ungracefully blocked by the Content Security Policy.

-* Have a look at `envs/example-env-ts` for a concrete example (including the content of the relevant scripts / configuration files).
+* Have a look at `envs/example-env-ts` for a concrete example.

 ## Teleora